MacroBull/X2Paddle/onnx2fluid/README_en.md

 ## Features

-* Python code + ProgramDesc proto generation, flexible and compatible
+* generate Python code for training + ProgramDesc proto for inference, flexible and compatible
 * fluid layer weight embedding support
 * conversion, validation, archiving all in one
 * convert without PaddlePaddle dependency